Custom Inference Code with Batch Transform

 To receive inference requests, the container must have a web server listening on port

-8080 and must accept POST requests to the /invocations
+8080 and must accept POST requests to the /invocations endpoint.
+The

-inference request timeout and max retries can be configured through ModelClientConfig
+inference request timeout and max retries can be configured through ModelClientConfig.

 How Your Container Should Respond to Health Check (Ping) Requests